Nigerian Style Goat Pepper Soup

 • Add the goat meat back to the pan with the stock and crumbled uziza leaves, then bring to a simmer and cook for 1.5-2 hours, or until the meat is fork tender, but not overcooked and falling apart.

-• Double check the seasoning for salt, adjust as needed, then cool to room temperature and refrigerate.
+• Double check the seasoning for salt, adjust as needed, then cool to room temperature and refrigerate if not serving right away.

 • When the soup is chilled, all of the fat from the goat will have risen to the top, use a spoon to remove and discard, or you can skim the fat from the soup while it’s cooking if you want to serve it right when it’s done.